Differential Tree Automata: Overview

-in which the coefficient of $x^n$ is the total value of all trees of size $n$.
-The generating function of a weighted tree automaton is an algebraic power series~\cite[Proposition 7.2]{BerstelR82}.
-Note that two automata that represent different tree series can have the same generating function, since the latter groups together all trees of the same size.
-Equivalence of generating functions of weighted tree automata lies in the counting hierarchy~\cite{BalajiCNS023}.
+The generating function of a weighted tree automaton, given by \Cref{eq:ordinary}, is an algebraic power series~\cite[Proposition 7.2]{BerstelR82}.
+Note that two automata that represent different tree series can have the same generating function, since the latter aggregates all trees of the same size.